No89757/Doodle/README.md

 }
 ```

-And set the fragment to Request:
+And set the Fragment to Request:

 ```kotlin
 Doodle.load(url)